sai-educ/math-vocab/vocab_bank/grade-4.md

 **Example:** Ben has 5 quarter slices of pie.
 He writes 5/4, which is more than one whole pie.

 **Common misconception:** An improper fraction is not wrong.
 It is just written as parts instead of wholes.

 **Standards:** US 4.NF

+### proper fraction

+**Definition:** A fraction with a top number smaller than its bottom number.
+It is less than one whole.

+**Example:** Zoe writes 3/4 for the pizza slices she ate.
+Since 3 is smaller than 4, it is a proper fraction.

+**Common misconception:** A proper fraction is not 'more correct' than an improper one.
+It just names an amount less than a whole.

+**Standards:** US 4.NF